This post contains affiliate links. See my disclosure policy here.

 To make this cocktail, you’ll need the following bar tools:

 Paring Knife: This is used to cut smaller ingredients.
-We used the OXO Good Grips 3.5 Inch Paring Knife.
+I used the OXO Good Grips 3.5 Inch Paring Knife.

 Tasting Notes

-“I’m with Alex; the original recipe for this cocktail just wasn’t quite right without the citrus.
-Adding in the lemon juice made it so much more balanced than it was without it.
+Kendall’s Take: “The original recipe for this cocktail didn’t call for any citrus and wasn’t quite right without it, in my opinion.
+Adding in the lemon juice made it so much more balanced.
 Although I’ll admit it is a bit on kitschy side with its brown sugar rim, I really enjoyed this sparkling wine cocktail.
-I found it to be like an autumn-flavored bubbly, which is something I’ve never tried before.
-If Alex will agree to make it for me, I would have this again—maybe just without the sweet, sugary rim.”
+I found the Thanksgiving Sparkler to be like an autumn-flavored bubbly, which is something I’ve never tried before.
+I would have this again at the holidays—maybe just without the sweet, sugary rim.”

 Recipe